Insight on Gaussian basis set truncation errors in weak to intermediate magnetic fields with an approximate Hamiltonian: Computational Details

 \section{Computational Details}

-The fully numerical calculations are performed with the \HelFEM{} program\cite{Lehtola2019_IJQC_25945, Lehtola2019_IJQC_25944, Lehtola2020_MP_1597989, Lehtola2018__} employing five radial elements with shape functions determined by 15-node Legendre interpolating polynomials (LIPs) defined by the Gauss--Lobatto quadrature nodes and a practical infinity $r_\infty = 40 a_0$, which afford the CBS limit for the studied atoms.
+The fully numerical calculations are performed with the \HelFEM{} program.\cite{Lehtola2019_IJQC_25945, Lehtola2019_IJQC_25944, Lehtola2020_MP_1597989, Lehtola2018__} We employed five radial elements with shape functions determined by 15-node Legendre interpolating polynomials (LIPs) defined by Gauss--Lobatto quadrature nodes and a practical infinity $r_\infty = 40 a_0$, which was found to afford the CBS limit for the studied systems.
+The sole exception was the field-free ($B=0$) calculations, for which the high-lying excited states are extremely diffuse, and the calculations used seven radial elements and $r_\infty=100a_0$, instead.

 All calculations in this work are performed at the unrestricted HF (UHF) level of theory, where all spatial and spin restrictions on the atomic orbitals are let go.
 The resulting atomic UHF configurations can be identified by their symmetry: the configuration is fully specified by the number of alpha and beta electrons for each value of $m$, which is the quantum number resulting from Noether's theorem that describes the orbital's symmetry around the magnetic field axis, as the corresponding angle does not appear in the Hamiltonian.\cite{Lehtola2019_IJQC_25968} The value $m=0$ corresponds to $\sigma$ orbitals, $m=\pm1$ to $\pi$ orbitals, $m=\pm 2$ to $\delta$ orbitals, $m=\pm3$ to $\phi$ orbitals, etc.